appveyor/website/NJekyll/site/docs/deployment/github.md

 ### Release every tag build

-In this scenario GitHub deployment step is configured to run as part of the build process.
+In this scenario, the GitHub deployment step is configured to run as part of the build process.

 1. Add new tag in local repo.
 2. Push tag to GitHub repo and start a new AppVeyor build.
 3. AppVeyor creates a new release based on that tag and uploads artifacts.

-Alternatively, you may tell AppVeyor to create "draft" release to do final check before making it public.
+Alternatively, you may tell AppVeyor to create a "draft" release so you can perform any final checks before making it public.

 ### Promoting selected tag to GitHub release